Tell me more ×

 Depending on how much traffic you have, it could be wise to better integrate this with your server, e.g. X-Accel-Redirect or X-Sendfile headers.

-You can also write an plugin, about the init Hook and the get-value $_GET[ 'file' ]; if the user has this get-value, jump in a function to check the rights for access on the files; maybe files on different posts with a checkbox to the posts in a Meta Box.
+You can write a plugin using the init hook and the get-value $_GET[ 'file' ];.
+If the user has this get-value, jump in a function to check the rights for access on the files: For example, with a checkbox inside a Meta Box.

 add_action( 'init', 'fb_init' );